TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### RELEASE NOTES

-Support for UTF-8 encoding and new SystemInsights tables available.
+Support for UTF-8 encoding and new SystemInsights tables available and ability to filter systems on lastContact date.

 #### FEATURES

+Get-JCSystem -filterDateProperty parameter now accepts lastContact in addition to created.

 New SystemInsights tables available: